aptivate/inaspmaterials/README.rst

 	| `presentation <http://aptivate.github.io/inaspmaterials/generated/Network_Management/Unit_8_Hands_on_Practical_Experience/Unit_8_Presentation.rst.odp>`__)

 	* Use common inbuilt network monitoring tools for simple network checks
-	* Install / use the ‘ethereal’ software packet probe on PC and Linux systems
 	* Install / use a typical more complex monitoring tool on a Linux system.
 	* Explore the facilities available on a Linux-based self-contained monitoring toolkit.